rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 ### Docker - Launch the application via Docker

 The application can be launched from VSCode via the *Run & Debug* menu.
 Select the *Launch Docker: Football Scoreboard API* launch config.

+Once the application starts, it will be available at https&ZeroWidthSpace;://localhost:5001.

 ## How to run the unit tests